If one more person asks if I’m “just” a writer….

 Then there is marketing

 You feel relieved (and of course, overjoyed!) when you get that coveted publishing contract, but the hard work is in no way over.
 Bookstores and publishers will care about the sales of your book.
 How can you get the word out about your book and increase these?
 Through PR, social media, speaking at events and getting positive book reviews.
 In a crowded market place with hundreds of thousands of authors, you want your book to be the one that someone picks up.
-Because you spent so much time on it, pouring your life and souls into it.
+Because you spent so much time on it, pouring your life and soul into it.

 So, no, you’re not ‘just’ a writer.
 You ARE a writer.
 You live and breathe your passion.
 So own it.